sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Collisions

 If a vehicle enters the space occupied by a creature or another object, a collision occurs.
-Both the vehicle and whatever it impacts take bludgeoning damage according to the otherís size:
+Both the vehicle and whatever it impacts take bludgeoning damage according to the other√≠s size:

 **Table: Vehicle Collisions Size Damage**